-Follow these instructions to add a Hebcal Jewish holiday calendar 5-year feed to older versions of Microsoft Outlook.
+Follow these instructions to add a Hebcal Jewish holiday calendar to older versions of Microsoft Outlook.
 This article applies to Outlook 97, 98, 2000, 2002, 2003 for Windows.

 First, you’ll need to download an Outlook CSV (Comma-separated values) file from hebcal.com: